Openreach implemented its national stop-sell of Wholesale Line Rental (WLR) on 5 September.

 Key dates for Openreach’s WLR and PSTN switch-off

 This includes adding a new ADSL or FTTC broadband service to an existing analogue line, as well as like-for-like transfers.
+Existing WLR-based services will continue to function.

 * Openreach has rules which permit some WLR orders in niche instances.